alexbfree/thesis/src/chapter-7.md

 |:--|
 | This sort of approach could be quite powerful in reducing the effort for life interface users.
 By scanning the data, the most prevalent entities could be identified, and the user need only assign the entities to different parts of their life, as illustrated in the first two frames of Figure X [REF to mockup].
 This would then allow hundreds of associated data points which had been programmatically associated to that entity, to be assigned to the correct 'bucket' or life partition.
 While such an approach would not be perfect, and there would need to be some corrections made by the user, this is far preferable to them having to provide all the classifications and is likely to motivate greater engagement.
 I have observed in user experience design and consideration of productivity systems that users are more motivated to correct errors, than to fill in a blank page.
 Philosophically, we are moving here towards a _learning system_, a system that can be told when it is right and when it is wrong, and get better at classifying things correctly, analogous to the way an executive might train an assistant to anticipate his/her needs better, a sort of _digital life assistant_ [ADD REF].
 Bayesian classification techniques could also be used to help with the learning here [@geeks2022]. .
 This approach is also useful for _ecosystem detection_, as outlined in [Insight 4](#insight-4) - as identification of relationships with external entities is a key first step to mapping a user's ecosystem. |

 Insight 11 offers a practical, theory-informed approach as to how we might start to build systems that are more able to understand the meaning of human information [[Insight 8](#insight-8)].
 This is a technique that is already being used by corporations.
-For example, Facebook has developed an internal system called _world2vec_, shown in Figure X through which it mines information about the world from the data that people generate through social media posts, messages and interactions.
+For example, Facebook has developed an internal system called _world2vec_, shown in Figure X, through which it mines information about the world from the data that people generate through social media posts, messages and interactions.
 This information is exploited for commercial benefit.
 It is about time similar techniques were used for individual benefit and personal data empowerment.

 ![Figure X: A design for Facebook's world2vec model, semantically modelling data from social media posts on Facebook [@peyshakhovic2020]](./src/figs/figX-facebook-world2vec.png)